bahim22/work/Docs2/AplusQues.md

 8. Use Public Library to share files amongst multiple users of a single system
 9. Encrypting File System (EFS) enables you to encrypt files, rendering them unviewable by other accts.

-## OS maintainence and optimization
+## OS maintainence, optimization, general info

-1. g
-2. g

 - CPU architecture were historically 8/16-bit & current 32/64-bit computers.
   - bit length refers to # of bits used for memory addresses.
-  - 32 bit pc can use max memory size of 4 GB
+  - 32 bit computer can use max memory size of 4 GB
     - 1111 1111 1111 1111 1111 1111 1111 1111 = 4,294,967,295
   - 64 bit can use 16 exabytes (18,446,744,073,709,551,616)
   - max memory supported by W10 workstation OS is 2 TB

 - **Windows** is most used workstation OS for personal & corp.
   - *W7*: file mngmt via Windows Explorer, libraries showed files of specific type, even if stored in diff locations, default libs[docs, pictures, videos, music] => default location for Windows Explorer on Windows 7, Aero provided visual enhancements to desktop/GUI exp & required video card
-  - *W8*: start screen (tiles for apps & sys menus) replaced start menu, Windows Store for download & purchasing software, sign-in w/ local & MS online accounts (enabled transfer appearance, sys settings btw pc's), Settings menu contained most-used user settings, Control Panel allowed more sys config, MS recommend. multi-touch display for advanced GUI interaction on tablets, [Docs, Pics, Vids, Music] become normal folders and libraries aren't enabled by default
+  - *W8*: start screen (tiles for apps & sys menus) replaced start menu, Windows Store for download & purchasing software, sign-in w/ local & MS online accounts (enabled transfer appearance, sys settings btw computer's), Settings menu contained most-used user settings, Control Panel allowed more sys config, MS recommend. multi-touch display for advanced GUI interaction on tablets, [Docs, Pics, Vids, Music] become normal folders and libraries aren't enabled by default
-  - *W8.1*: more refined & enhanced user interface, esp. on non-touch display PC's
+  - *W8.1*: more refined & enhanced user interface, esp. on non-touch display computer's
   - *W10*: intro Cortana, Start menu is combo of W7 and panel similar to W8 start screen & doesn't obstruct entire screen & desktop.
 - **Corp vs Personal needs**
   - Pro Editions: more efficient & secure use in corp. env. w/ add'l features.
-  - domain access: registers pc on the domain & allows users to login; for conn to network domain
+  - domain access: registers computer on the domain & allows users to login; for conn to network domain
   - BitLocker: drive encryption utility. data on disk is encryptedd to prevent unauth access (useful for laptops that leave office env & can be lost/stolen)
   - Media Ctr: (on W7 Home Premium) player for slideshows, videos, optical drives, local net, streaming, music from files
   - BranchCache: useful in corp. env. w/ diff branch offices; creates local cache of files from file/web servers for quicker access